OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     var dataRange = expensesTable.getDataBodyRange();
     ```

-8. Replace `TODO2` with the following code.
+7. Within the `createChart()` function, replace `TODO2` with the following code.
 Note the following parameters:

    - The first parameter to the `add` method specifies the type of chart.
 There are several dozen types.